ameshkov/gocurl/README.md

 > server and the client implementation and does not work with Cloudflare at the
 > moment.

-Here's what happens on the network level:
+Here's what happens under the hood:

 1. `gocurl` resolves `crypto.cloudflare.com` IP address and connects to it.
 2. It sends TLS ClientHello (outer) with encrypted inner ClientHello to that IP